• Art Magazine

 The importance of Warhol's art for today's art scene

-You are sure to wonder what the art of Andy Warhol has to do with today's art scene.
-Well, Warhol has revolutionized the art world and his influences are still noticeable.
-His art was not only a Mirrors picture of pop culture , but also a comment.
+You're probably wondering what Andy Warhol's art has to do with today's art scene.
+Well, Warhol revolutionized the art world, and his influence is still felt today.
+His art wasn't just a reflection of pop culture , but also a commentary on it.

 Warhol has lifted the boundaries between art and commerce and thus paved the way for many artists.
 Its techniques such as screen printing and reproduction are still very popular and are often used by artists.